Dan-Matthews-23/Heart-Helpers/README.md

   1) I wanted to exhert as much creative control over my project as possible
   2) Bootstrap is either limited in what it can do, or I lacked the knowledge to use it properly.
 I'm not sure which one it was but it's something I will learn before the next project.

-  As a result, I used Media Queries to do the things that I wanted Bootstrap to do, which I feel was a good choice to make as it gave me a great deal of flexability.
+  Instead, I used Media Queries to do the things that I wanted Bootstrap to do, which I feel was a good choice to make as it gave me a great deal of flexability.

   - **About Us, Previous Events** - I originally planned to have an About Us and Previous Events page alongside my end result pages, however I was advised by my mentor that the requirements for a pass is three pages, and advised me to write these pages only if I had time.
 Unfortunatly, I did run out of time, but I would add these pages at a later date if I had the time.